X(16.7) Production in Electron-Position Collision: Introduction

-The search of new physics beyond the Standard Model (BSM) is now a major activity for experimental and theoretical physicists.
-So far, the Standard Model(SM) has achieved a great success in experiencing numerous experimental tests \cite{PDG}.
-Up to date, it is well-known that only four kinds of forces have been observed and investigated.
-Finding out whether there exists a new type of force beyond the known four forms of interactions is a very tempting task.
-Recently, an extraordinary experimental phenomenon was observed in $^8$Be nuclear transitions, $^8\!Be^*$ $\rightarrow$ $^8\!Be\ X$, and then followed by the saturating decay $X \rightarrow e^+ e^-$ \cite{ex5x}.
-A significant enhancement relative to the internal pair creation was observed at large angles in the invariant mass distribution of electron-positron pairs production.
-This observation is hard to be understood within the regime of conventional theory, but could be attributed to a neutral isoscalar particle with mass of 16.7 MeV beyond the Standard model.
-In the literature, this anomaly has been interpreted as a new vector boson which mediates a weak fifth force beyond the standard model \cite{feng}, and a so-called realistic model for fifth force is also proposed by Pei-Hong Gu and Xiao-Gang He recently \cite{hxg}.
-Scientifically, to investigate further experimentally and get more knowledge of this-yet-not-independently-verified particle is currently the most important task among other studies of this new boson.
+In 2016, an extraordinary experimental phenomenon was observed in the isoscalar $^8$Be nuclear transition, $^8\text{Be}^*$ $\rightarrow$ $^8\text{Be}$ \cite{Krasznahorkay:2015iga}, and new measurements are presented three times recently \cite{Krasznahorkay:2017bwh,Krasznahorkay:2017gwn,Krasznahorkay:2017qfd}.
+A significant enhancement relative to the internal pair creation was observed at large angles in the invariant-mass distribution of electron-positron pairs production.
+However, no anomaly is seen in the isovector $^8\text{Be}^{*\prime}$ $\rightarrow$ $^8\text{Be}$ transition.
+This observation is hard to be understood within the regime of conventional theory, but could be attributed to a neutral isoscalar particle $X$ with the mass of 16.7 MeV and the saturating decay $X \rightarrow e^+ e^-$ beyond SM.

-In this work, we estimate the production rates of this new boson at electron-positron colliders, that is the X-boson production associated with a photon in $e^+e^-$ collision.
-The differential cross sections versus the center-of-mass energy, the emitting angle and invariant mass of final electron-positron pairs are calculated.
-To disentangle the signal from background, we suggest to measure the decay length of X(16.7) in experiment, which are measurable according to our analysis.